ChimeHQ/IBeam/README.md

 The `MultiCursorState` type accepts two kinds of events to manage cursor states: `InputOperation` and `CursorOperation`.

 The `InputOperation` type models the use actions that affect selection and text state.
 This closely mirrors selectors within `NSResponder`.
 The `CursorOperation` type models actions that affect the number active cursors.
-The client of a `MultiCursorState` instance feeds in these two types of operations, and the state manages querying and relaying mutations to its `TextSystem` instance to execute those operations.
+The client of a `MultiCursorState` instance feeds in these two types of operations, and the state manages querying and relaying mutations to its `TextSystemInterface` instance to execute those operations.

 To support large numbers of cursors, `MultiCursorState` plays tricks.
 In particular, it may delay, combine, or otherwise reorder operations if can do so in a way that does not impact visible user state.
 These can be essential for performance, but you can always force a fully up-to-date system with the `ensureOperationsProcessed` methods.